Building mental fitness: The new standard for a stronger mind

 3. Prioritize sleep

-Sleep is your brain’s recovery window.
-It’s when your memories are filed, your emotions reset, and your attention skills get a recharge.
+Sleep is your brain’s recovery time.
+It’s when your memories are consolidated, your emotions reset, and mental clarity is restored.

-Want better sleep?
-Try a consistent bedtime, limit screens late at night, and wind down with a sleep meditation that tells your brain, “Hey, it’s time to shut down.”
+Set a consistent bedtime, reduce screen use at night, and wind down with a sleep meditation that tells your brain, “It’s time to shut down.”

 4. Stay physically active